 Genetic Counseling For People Who Do Not Have Breast Cancer

-This page has information on genetic counseling and weighing the risks and benefits of genetic testing for people who do not have breast cancer.
+This page has information on genetic counseling and weighing the benefits and risks of genetic testing for people who do not have breast cancer.

 Genetic counseling and genetic testing to learn about breast cancer risk

-If you’re considering genetic testing to learn whether your breast cancer or a family history of breast cancer is due to an inherited gene mutation, it’s strongly recommended you speak with a genetic counselor (or other health care provider trained in genetic counseling).
+If you’re considering genetic testing to learn whether a family history of breast cancer is due to an inherited gene mutation, it’s strongly recommended you speak with a genetic counselor (or other health care provider trained in genetic counseling).

 A genetic counselor can discuss the benefits and risks of genetic testing for you.
 This section discusses some of these benefits and risks.